 - missing signs of foetal distress such as meconium

-If you’ve experienced any of the above with the birth of your child, you may be eligible to bring a CP claim for compensation.
-Call our medical negligence lawyers for cerebral palsy today on 0808 164 0808 or request a call back, and we will call you.
+If you’ve experienced any of the above with the birth of your child, you may be eligible to bring a cerebral palsy compensation claim.
+Call our clinical negligence solicitors today on 0808 164 0808 or request a call back, and we will call you.